cleanlab/cleanlab-studio/DEVELOPMENT.md

 The CLI, upon initializing, pings the CLI API with its version number to check if it is compatible.
 If the CLI version < `MIN_CLI_VERSION`, then the user is prompted to upgrade their `cleanlab-cli` package.

+Each **version of the CLI** also supports some:

+- `MAX_SCHEMA_VERSION`: Maximum schema version number
+- `MAX_SETTINGS_VERSION`: Maximum CLI settings version number

+These are the maximum versions for the schema / settings that the CLI is able to handle.
+Every time the schema / settings version is incremented, the `MAX_SCHEMA_VERSION` / `MAX_SETTINGS_VERSION` should be updated as well.

 ### When to increment the minimum supported versions

 For each **release of the CLI**, update the minimum supported versions whenever there is a change in how the CLI